Camp

 The Recreation Department makes every effort to ensure staff are appropriately trained in behaviour management.
 Staff will use positive, supportive, consistent approaches based on logical consequences, so campers will learn to take responsibility for their own actions.

-2. Please send the medication in the original prescribed container.
+2. Send the medications in the original prescribed container.

 The Recreation Department promotes a healthy, nutritious and physically active environment by improving nutritional intake of the campers and providing daily physical activity to help contribute to the prevention of chronic disease.